Falha de S. Paulo: Reactions

-Multiple personalities and organizations expressed support to the brothers and/or criticized Folha's decision to sue them.
+Multiple personalities and organizations expressed support to the brothers and/or criticized Folha's decision to sue.
 Among people who commented on the case are WikiLeaks founder, Julian Assange; then host of CQC, Marcelo Tas, and Casseta & Planeta host, Cláudio Manoel; musician and ex-minister of culture Gilberto Gil; and journalists Juremir Machado da Silva, Guilherme Scalzilli, Luís Nassif and Celso Lungaretti.

-The non-governmental organization Reporters Without Borders published a note asking Folha to rethink its decision and pointing that while the newspaper could afford good lawyers, the brothers were experiencing financial difficulties to finance their defense.
+The non-governmental organization Reporters Without Borders published a note asking Folha to rethink its decision and pointing that while the newspaper could afford good lawyers, the brothers were experiencing difficulties financing their defense.
 The note also accused the traditional media, "controlled by a handful of influential families" of ignoring the case.
 The NGO also said that Folha's attempt to "financially asphyxiate a media outlet" represented "a new form of censorship" and that its end could open "a dangerous precedent in terms of right of caricature, part of the freedom of expression and opinion."
 The Professional Journalists of São Paulo Union took part in a protest that demonstrated against, among other things, the justice's decision demanding the shutdown of Falha.

 A group of bloggers started a movement called "censura eu, Folha" (censor me, Folha) in response to the case.
 The case was the theme of an audience at the Participatory Legislation Commission at the Chamber of Deputies of Brazil on 27 October 2011.

 Suzana Singer, then Folha's ombudsman, wrote in her column at Folha itself that she recognizes the newspaper's right to preserve its brand, but that she believes the maneuver caused more damage to the newspaper than to the website:

-By the end of 2010, the Bocchini published what would be an e-mail by Singer sent to Folha journalists.
-In her message, she supposedly commented the repercussion of the case in many outlets (including international ones) and ended stating that "the newspaper should write about the lawsuit, make a story with both sides of the case and better explain its position.
+By the end of 2010, the Bocchinis published what was described as an e-mail by Singer sent to Folha journalists.
+In her message, she supposedly commented on the repercussion of the case in many outlets (including international ones) and ended stating that "the newspaper should write about the lawsuit, make a story with both sides of the case and better explain its position.
 It's no longer possible to pretend nothing is happening."

-When confronted by Lino Bocchini, Folha's executive editor Sérgio Dávila denied that the company was acting towards the website's censorship and strengthened the argument of brand preservation:
+When confronted by Lino Bocchini, Folha's executive editor Sérgio Dávila denied that the company was acting to censor the website, and he strengthened the argument of brand preservation:

 Desculpe a Nossa fAlha and websites hosting Falha's content

-After the website's end, the Boccini decided to keep a website about the case called Desculpe a Nossa fAlha (Excuse Our fAilure), where they publicize their version of the facts, upload documents relating to the lawsuit and a clipping of the case's repercussion in Brazil and in the world.
+After the website's end, the Boccinis decided to keep a website about the case called Desculpe a Nossa fAlha (Excuse Our fAilure), where they publicized their version of the facts, uploaded documents relating to the lawsuit and posted a clipping of the case's repercussion in Brazil and in the world.

 Despite the website's end, some people started blogs and social media pages to host part of the lost content of Falha de S. Paulo.